The Template Creator greatly facilitates the process of creating and testing templates, as follows:

 The Insert menu allows you to insert layers, stickers, template orientations, etc.

-The Settings menu allows you to enable / disable the local processing mode, as well as open the settings editor dialog.
+The Settings menu allows you to enable/disable the local processing mode, as well as edit settings.

 The Help menu lets you open online help on the website dedicated to the Template Creator, download an additional set of test photos and see information about your version of the Template Creator